prateek64/SoundScape--MileStone1/README.md

 # 1. Introduction

+When I heard the Virtual Barbershop(https://www.youtube.com/watch?v=IUDTlvagjJA)  for the first time four years ago (which employs HRTF's and spatialized audio rendering) it triggered my curiousity and imagination.
+The first time I heard it it blew my mind that our ears could like that but didn't get an opporrtunity .
+Rendering spatialized audio for headphones using HRTF's has always excited me and I felt this course gave me a perfect platform to build something

 I am exploring the creation of soundscapes ( rendering 3D audio ) using HRTF's on headphones.
 Currently I am using the following addons/libraries: